 If dynamic tracking is enabled, the fibre-channel adapter detects when the fibre-channel node port ID of a device changes.
-It reroutes the traffic that is destined for that device to the new WWPN while the devices are still online.
+It reroutes the traffic that is destined for that device to the new worldwide port name (WWPN) while the devices are still online.